 As a songwriter, Griffith's works have garnered over 750 million streams worldwide, with notable viral hits such as “Boomerang” by Jojo Siwa, “Where would I be Without You” by Kendall K, “Two Sides” by Annie Leblanc, and “Handstand” by Rosie Mcclelland.

-I started playing classical piano at five years old, but found that I loved singing above all else at eleven years old.
+I started playing classical piano at five years old but found that I loved singing above all else at eleven years old.
 I would go on to keep singing various forms of pop and theater throughout my middle school and high school years, but never really considered myself a songwriter.
-When I was in college, I got my heart broken for the first time by my then girlfriend.
+When I was in college, I got heartbroken for the first time by my then-girlfriend.
 Suddenly every song I had ever heard about heartbreak made sense!
-I simply had to find a way express this newfound experience…so I started writing songs.
+I simply had to find a way to express this newfound experience…so I started writing songs.

 Every situation is different.
-With some songs we (myself and the other writers or producer) write directly with the artist; and it’s about either helping them tell the story they want to tell or everyone participating in shaping a concept.
+With some songs, we (myself and the other writers or producer) write directly with the artist, and it’s about either helping them tell the story they want to tell or everyone participating in shaping a concept.
 In other situations, we interview the artist to find out what they want to express and write the song separately from them.
-And sometimes me or a co-writer simply has a great idea for a song and the artist really resonates with it.
+And sometimes I or a co-writer simply has a great idea for a song and the artist really resonates with it.

 For me, it’s about having the wherewithal to look at how the industry is moving and how people's tastes are shaping… and then combine that with my own tastes and elements that I believe make for a good song.
 This isn’t easy to do admittedly, and I don’t claim to be the best at it…But I do believe that good songs are stories disguised as conversations, and a sincere and compelling story will always shine through.